BMedSci Orthoptics with Foundation Year

 Foundation year

-The foundation year of the programme provides students with non-standard entry qualifications a thorough and supportive academic preparation for successful degree level study in the Health Sciences School.
+The foundation year of the programme provides students with non-standard entry qualifications and a thorough and supportive academic preparation for successful degree-level study in the School of Allied Health Professions, Nursing and Midwifery.
 On successful completion of the foundation year, students will progress to BMedSci Orthoptics.

 The foundation year to this degree is carefully designed to build your confidence in your abilities, develop essential academic and study skills, and provide the subject specific knowledge essential for success.
 You will study within the Department for Lifelong Learning, where we have nearly forty years’ experience working with adult learners, helping them to unlock their potential to succeed at degree-level study.